 - Pale gums

-In severe cases you may notice more extreme symptoms.
-Here are some symptoms of severe stomach ulcers in dogs.
+In severe cases you may also notice more extreme symptoms.

 - Loss of consciousness

 Causes Of Stomach Ulcers In Dogs

 There are many health conditions that can lead to the formation of stomach ulcers in dogs.
 Conditions that cause excessive acid in the stomach or break down the protective lining can cause ulcers to form.

 Here are a few possible causes of stomach ulcers in dogs:

 - Ingesting toxic substances